Department of Health

 Lived experience

-People with lived experience are central to the planning, design and delivery of mental health and wellbeing services.
+People with lived experience are central to the planning, design and delivery of mental health and wellbeing services

-Acknowledgement of lived experience
+Recognition of lived experience

 Some of the most powerful evidence to the Royal Commission into Victoria's Mental Health System came from the personal experience of people living with mental ill-health, their families, carers and supporters.